 It is inevitable.
-Every now and again I am contacted by someone who wants a book written and doesn’t want to pay me to do it.
-Instead, they say something like: “I was hoping we could strike a deal and you could take part of the book royalties when the book sells.”
+Every now and again I am contacted by someone who wants a book or script written and doesn’t want to pay me to do it.
+Instead, they say something like: “I was hoping we could strike a deal and you could take part of the royalties when it sells.”

 1) There Are No Guarantees